greg-raven/Department-21/_posts/2022-10-01-leo-personality-characteristics.md

 - Spend every weekend cleaning your bike and polishing boots.
 - Annoy everyone on the radio calling out your stops.
 - Talk about nothing but how many tickets you wrote in one day.
-- Stylin’ by a building with big windows to see your reflection.
+- Stylin' by a building with big windows to see your reflection.
 - Golf is lame, motor rodeos are cool.

 **K-9 units**